rodekruis/ada-collection/neat_eo/README.md

-# neat-EO-fork
+# neat-EO

-Unofficial copy of neat-EO repo (https://neat-eo.pink/), which cannot be publicly shared on GitHub because of regulations of satellite image processing software.
+Unofficial copy of neat-EO repo (https://neat-eo.pink/, https://pypi.org/project/neat-EO/, https://github.com/datapink/neat-EO),
+which cannot be publicly shared on GitHub because of regulations of satellite image processing software.

 To make the package installable, `setup.py` has been adjusted, along with a rearranged file structure.

+*Note*: this package is referenced as both "neat-eo" and "neo" inside this project.

 ## Readme from the original project: